Advertisement

 Hospital storage – Buffalo State Hospital

 In 1963, President John F. Kennedy signed The Community Mental Health Act, which called for a new approach to the treatment of the mentally ill.
-Federally funded community mental health centers were created to replace large state psychiatric hospitals such as Buffalo State.
-The law supposed patients would be better served in their community rather than in a psychiatric ward.
+Federally funded community mental health centers were created to take the place of large state psychiatric hospitals such as Buffalo State, with the idea that patients would be better served out in their community as opposed to being housed on a psychiatric ward.
 Combined with the advent of new psychotropic medications, hospitals all over the country began to discharge patients.

 As the original hospital building designed by H.H.
 Richardson aged, the Strozzi Building – a new reception and intensive treatment facility – began accepting transferred patients in 1965.
-By 1974, the last patients moved to the Strozzi Building.
-The 19th-century structure was closed for good.
+By 1974, the last patients moved out of the original hospital to the Strozzi Building, and the 19th-century structure was closed for good.
 Even though the central administration section of Buffalo State Hospital remained in use for office and clerical space until the 1990s, the outer wards were left to decay.

 Brick walls of the former Buffalo State Hospital